 Lanette began volunteering in 2012 in the Boise AquAbility Program and is now on staff as a substitute.
 Lanette and her husband Doug were introduced to Aquablity by longtime participant Jet Turner after Doug was disabled.
 Lanette loved the program right away and looks forward to many more years with AquAbility.

 Kim started volunteering with AquAbility in October 2015 and has been on staff since March 2016.
 Kim loves the water and has been involved in aquatics—lifeguarding, teaching swimming lessons, swimming competitively in college and coaching Special Olympics.
 She has a Bachelor’s degree in Education with a major in Special Ed and a minor in Adapted PE from Central Michigan University.
 Kim currently works at Meridian High School in the Special Ed Dept. and volunteers with Boise Parks and Recreation’s Adventure program for people with disabilities.
 She finds joy in seeing her students gain self confidence in the water and celebrates every little victory.
+Kim has passed the AquAbility Therapeutic Aquatics for People with Disabilities Certification Course.

 Katie has been committed to helping people connect with their bodies in a meaningful way since becoming a Pilates instructor in 2008.
 Alongside Pilates, Katie performed as an aerial artist with a troupe in Mexico for several years before moving to Berlin, Germany to attend a performance college.
 Life took a sharp turn when a family crisis brought her permanently back to the US, and then to Idaho.
 When Katie found AquAbility as a Boise State University Kinesiology student in September of 2015, she was instantly drawn to it.
 Her cousin, Larissa, had severe cerebral palsy and was Katie’s first experience with people with disabilities.
 In elementary school, she practiced for and obtained a “wheelchair license”, which allowed her to assist with transporting students from the special needs classroom.
 Since graduating in May of 2016, Katie has been working as AquAbility’s Program Administrator.
 She loves to be behind the scenes talking with families and getting participants registered as much connecting with them in the water.
+Katie has passed the AquAbility Therapeutic Aquatics for People with Disabilities Certification Course.

 Olivia worked as a lifeguard at Boise State Recreation Aquatic Center and for three years she watched the AquAbility program improve the lives of their participants.
 As a Kinesiology student at Boise State University, she needed to choose a Service Learning program and knew immediately with whom to sign up with.
 Olivia has taught American Red Cross swim lessons since 2012 and feels very comfortable in aquatic environments.
 In addition to teaching swim lessons, she continues to teach Water Aerobics, Lifeguarding, CPR and First Aid classes.
 She has been with AquAbility since January of 2016, and is grateful for the opportunity to change lives of all ages working with AquAbility therapeutic adaptive programs.
+Olivia has passed the AquAbility Therapeutic Aquatics for People with Disabilities Certification Course.

 Conor Mooney is a Kinesiology student at Boise State University studying to become a prosthetist and orthotist.
 As part of one of his classes Conor chose to do service learning with AquAbility.
 Conor fell in love with the program and moved from doing his service learning to being a staff member.
 Conor loves the water and in addition to Aquability likes to play water polo and swim.
 Conor started with AquAbility in September of 2017.